How to Get a Data Science Job: The Ultimate Guide

 Finally, remember that you don't need to just save your questions for the end.
 Interviews are supposed to be a conversation.
 Especially for any technical questions they ask you, and sometimes even for behavioral or product questions, clear up any uncertainties you have before answering.
 Asking questions and clarifying any potentially faulty assumptions can be the key to giving a good, comprehensive answer and get a data science job.

 Take the time to send a follow-up email thanking each of your interviewers for their time.
 Outside of just being good etiquette, this is also an opportunity to make your interview more memorable, where you can bring up specific moments in writing that can help your interviewers job their memory further down the line.
 It can also be your opportunity to put in any additional thoughts, such as parts of your history that you weren't able to bring up in the conversation, or any additional thoughts for a more perfect answer than what you initially said.

-Check out our article How Much Do Data Scientists Make if you want to find out about salaries in Data Science.
+Check out our article Data Scientist Salary if you want to find out about salaries in Data Science.

 Data Science is a rapidly growing profession that has opportunities in every industry, not just in tech.
 If you're looking to break into Data Science, any previous experience can still carry over.
 Look into online resources and educational platforms to shore up any gaps in your knowledge, particularly the essentials of Data Science with Microsoft Excel, Python and SQL, and statistics.
 As you go into the interview process, remember to do your research and thoroughly acclimate yourself to the social setting of interviewing.
 Good luck!